ianderrington/genai/docs/Understanding/agents/chains.md

 Each call to GenAI may be considered a _chain node_ with constant parameters, such as [_prompt templates_](#prompt-templates), and variable parameters that are governed by external functions (including other chain/GenAI calls).

-Both [basic](#basic-chains) and [graph](#graph-chain) can rely on [thought systems](#thought-systems) that further improve their performance by using specific prompts that are separated in different calls or combined in a singular prompt, that guide GenAI chained outputs and inputs.
+Both [basic](#basic-chains) and [graph](#graph-chain) can enable [cognitive architectures](cognitive_argitecture.md) that further improve their performance by using specific prompts that are separated in different calls or combined in a singular prompt, that guide GenAI chained outputs and inputs.

 ## Basic Chains